 David Bowie: The Last of the Young Dudes – RIP

+David Bowie has died.
 Finally, I can say that my youth has gone.
 The ultimate YOUNG DUDE has passed away today.
 RIP David Bowie.
-Oh, am I being too dramatic about the passing of one irreverent, gender-phasing pop artist?
+Am I being too dramatic about the passing of one irreverent, gender-phasing pop artist?
 Sorry.
-It’s just that when I read that he passed away at the ripe age of 69, quietly with his family around him, the last fight lost, I thought of an artist, an avant-garde of the performance world who exuded originality in a world grown increasingly stale with gimmickry and mimicry.
+It’s just that when I read that he passed away at the ripe age of 69, quietly with his family around him, the last fight lost, I thought of an artist, an avant-garde of the performance world who exuded originality in a world that has gone stale with gimmickry and mimicry.

-More than any artist, David Bowie sang to my youth; my personal struggle for originality, my wont for a shred of avant-garde.
-And there was the teen pleasing, parental reaction: my mother thought he was a “nice” looking man, but silly; my father couldn’t stop making fun of him.
-They didn’t understand Ziggy, couldn’t wrap their arms around the idea that their son, who came home one day from a concert with a lighting bolt painted on his face, was singing:
+More than any artist, David Bowie sang to my youth, my struggle for originality, and my won’t for a shred of the avant-garde.
+And there was the teen-pleasing parental reaction: my mother thought he was a “nice” looking man but silly; my father couldn’t stop making fun of him.
+They didn’t understand Ziggy, couldn’t wrap their arms around the idea that their son, who came home one day from a concert with a lightning bolt painted on his face, was singing:

 Ziggy really sang